cilium/cilium/Documentation/contributing/testing/e2e.rst

     })

-* From the command line: specify a more granular focus if you want to focus on, say, L7 tests:
+* From the command line: specify a more granular focus if you want to focus on, say, Runtime L7 tests:

 ::

-    ginkgo --focus "Run*" --focus "L7 "
+    ginkgo --focus "Runtime.*L7"

-This will focus on tests prefixed with "Run*", and within that focus, run any test that starts with "L7".
+This will focus on tests that contain "Runtime", followed by any number of any characters, followed by "L7". ``--focus`` is a regular expression and quotes are required if it contains spaces and to escape shell expansion of ``*``.

 .. _Focused Specs: https://onsi.github.io/ginkgo/#focused-specs